 Just like with four-prongs, you can rotate the positioning of your 6 prongs so that the middle two run in line with the band.
 Sometimes just the slightest change can be the difference between 'not quite' and 'just right'.

-Ring Prong Care Tips
+engagement Ring Prong Care Tips

 Consider and communicate your expectations around wear and care